 Where is Island Peak?

 Most people connect an expedition to Island Peak with the iconic Everest base camp trek because of its convenient proximity.
 And then you have those that conquer the Mera Peak and Island Peak through the more demanding passes route.
+But the question Mera Peak Vs. Island Peak, what is the difference between these two peaks?

 - Trekking and Climbing Experience in a single excursion.